Tourist-clogged downtown Anchorage may see the most dense gathering of humans in Alaska each summer.

 For bears, the equivalent spot may be the McNeil River State Game Sanctuary on the Alaska Peninsula, 100 air miles west of Homer.

-Gangs of brown bears, ursus arctos horribilis, gather daily to scoop up meals of protein-rich chum salmon moving up McNeil River.
+Gangs of brown bears, ursus arctos horribilis, gather daily to scoop up meals of protein-rich salmon as chum and sockeyes move up McNeil River.
 How many bears?
 The most counted this year was 66, according to Edward Weiss, lands and refuge manager for Alaska Department of Fish and Game.

 "I've been everywhere in Alaska taking pictures, and it was the best trip you can do," said Coby Brock, a 34-year-old North Pole, Alaska-based photographer, who visited earlier this summer.
 "There's nothing that can compare.
 The sheer amount of bears is incredible.